ubaifadhli/poke-reporting-plugin/README.md

 A simple Maven plugin to generate test report from Cucumber JSON, especially one that contains Pokemon stuff.

-Created to (hopefully) improve my flexibility on displaying things i want to see in my Test Report.
+Created to (hopefully) improve my flexibility to display things i want to see in my Test Report.

-Mostly built using Jackson and Pebble Templates.
+Built mainly using Jackson and Pebble Templates.

 You can see the report example [here](https://poke-reporting.bitbucket.io/).